nimbleltd/docs/README.md

 Backlift's server, templates and helper libraries support:

-* **Asynchronous updates:** Build apps that respond immediately to user actions while data is sent the the server in the background.
+* **Asynchronous updates:** Build apps that respond immediately to user actions while data is sent to the server in the background.
 * **API discovery:** Backlift will let you persist data without specifying the API up front.
 If you follow standard RESTful conventions, backlift will accept whatever data you throw at it.
-* **Familiar libraries:** Backlift currently works with [Backbone.js](http://backbonejs.org).
+* **Familiar libraries:** Backlift currently works with [Backbone.js](http://backbonejs.org), [Angular.js](http://angularjs.org/) and [Knockout.js](http://knockoutjs.com/).
 We plan to integrate other javascript MVC libraries in the future.

 Backlift's goals are to facilitate: